 (2) Product and equipment interference This is often due to several sides of the closed product bending edge being too high, the product being too long, or in the middle of the wider sheet metal folding a ‘Z’ structure.

-The product can not be bent in the order of adjacent sides because after the completion of the first side of the bending and then folding the adjacent side, the first bending edge will interfere with the upper die if the first bending edge is considered to be placed on the end of the bending machine, the product in the positioning of the left and right sides of the bed of the bending machine and the positioning of the edge of the workpiece will interfere with the rear stopper device can not be positioned in this bending machine.
+You cannot bend the product in the order of adjacent sides because after bending the first side and folding the adjacent side, the first bending edge interferes with the upper die.
+When placing the first bending edge at the end of the bending machine, the product’s positioning on the left and right sides of the machine bed and the workpiece edge positioning interfere with the rear stopper device, preventing proper positioning on this bending machine.

 Figure 3 Three-sided closed bending

-After the completion of the first bending edge, the product is presented as a large ‘L’ structure because the two ‘L’ sides of the height are too large, so according to the direction of the bending, when folding the second bending edge, the first bending edge will be facing downward, and will produce a bending machine table with the plane of the interference problem.
+After completing the first bending edge, the product forms a large ‘L’ structure.
+Because the heights of the two ‘L’ sides are too large, when folding the second bending edge according to the bending direction, the first bending edge faces downward and interferes with the bending machine table surface.
 Interference problems.

 Figure 4 ‘Z’ bending

-(3) Interference between the bending edge and other structural features of the product This is mainly found in products with a strict fit.
+(3) Interference between the bending edge and other structural features mainly occurs in products that require a strict fit.

 This is mainly found in products that have a strict fit relationship.
 Due to the accumulation of errors in the bending process and factors such as bending spring back, the product bending interference and angle bending is not in place.

-Bending interference problems are complex and varied, all cases can not be listed, the above mainly lists some common cases for reference.
+Bending interference problems are complex and varied, and it is impossible to list all cases; the above mainly lists some common cases for reference.

 Figure 5 Bending with an assembly structure